MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-link-to-universal-app.md

 # Linking to the Business Central App
 The protocol handler for the [!INCLUDE[d365fin_uni_app_md](includes/d365fin_uni_app_md.md)] lets you construct a URL for starting the app on a device, such as a phone or tablet.
 You can then distribute this URL by e-mail or from a Web page to the users.

-The [!INCLUDE[d365fin_uni_app_md](includes/d365fin_uni_app_md.md)] URL is based on the *ms-businesscentral<!-- ms-dynamicsnav-->* URI scheme, which is registered automatically when the app is installed.
+The [!INCLUDE[d365fin_uni_app_md](includes/d365fin_uni_app_md.md)] URL is based on the *ms-businesscentral* URI scheme, which is registered automatically when the app is installed.
 Invoking a URL based on this scheme will start the app with the provided parameters.

 ## Constructing the URL
 To construct a URL, start with *ms-businesscentral<!-- ms-dynamicsnav-->* scheme, and then add additional parameters as needed.
 Some parameters are required and others are optional.